AI Agents

 The new AI Client changes this by providing a single, consistent interface that all WordPress code can use.
 Developers build once; the ecosystem benefits everywhere.

-From a PHP perspective, interacting with AI becomes as simple as a single standardised function call.
 The same code works whether you've configured OpenAI, Anthropic, or Google as your provider.
-That level of abstraction has enormous implications for the speed and cost of building AI features on WordPress.
+That level of abstraction has enormous implications for the speed and cost of building AI features.

 Connectors: One Place for All AI Provider Keys